-The New Zealand share market has fallen 29 points, or 0.9%, to close at 3100 on turnover of $71 million on Tuesday.
+The New Zealand share market was down 13 points, or 0.4%, to 3290 at the close of trade on Tuesday.
+Turnover was $96 million.